The short answer is yes. But you probably won’t want to and here’s why.

-After conducting my super-scientific taste-test and analysis on eating the oranges in Valencia, the general consensus here appears to suggest we should let them be.
+After conducting my super-scientific taste-test and analysis on eating the oranges in Valencia, the general consensus here seems to suggest we should let them be.

-Besides, the more oranges there are in the trees, the more beautiful Valencia city can be. ??
+Besides, the more oranges there are on the trees, the more beautiful Valencia city can be!

 Subscribe to Blog via Email